-PROBLEM STATEMENT
+STATEMENT OF PROBLEM

 In Malaysia, there is no curriculum and educational orientation based on indigenous culture.
 MOE integrates the education of indigenous students with the mainstream.
 The authorities believe this approach can help the indigenous student.
 However, after nearly 20 years of continuous educational integration, indigenous people still belong to the poor category and the educational gap is widening (Rosnon & Talib, 2019).
 Nor et al. (2011) suggested that indigenous students in Malaysia need to have access to quality education as enjoyed by other children in Malaysia so that (a) their economic position can be improved, (b) poverty rates reduced, and (3) overall development of indigenous people achieved.